sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 1- Get a new sw image from a secure source (download the image) 2- Calculate hash, crc, mac and signature values
+3- encript it all with the server key
+4- send to the device the binary package
+5- the device unencrypts the binary package
 3 -check the hash, crc, mac and signature values
- - if ok update software
+ - if ok update software and log updat event
  - if nok ok reject softeware an log security event

+ so the update server and the system device, must share a secret key between them.

 Other mechanims desired for a resiliat and robust system are: